ibm-cloud-docs/codeengine/monitor-custom.md

 4. Access your {{site.data.keyword.mon_full_notm}} metrics.
     1. From the {{site.data.keyword.cloud_notm}} navigation menu, select **Observability**.
     2. Select **Monitoring**.
-    3. Click **Open dashboard** to open the dashboard for your monitoring instance.
+    3. Click **Dashboard** in the **View** column of your monitoring instance to open the dashboard for your monitoring instance.
     4. From the navigation menu, select **Dashboards->IBM->IBM {{site.data.keyword.codeengineshort}} Project Overview**.
-If you don't see the {{site.data.keyword.codeengineshort}} dashboard in the menu, you can start monitoring from your {{site.data.keyword.codeengineshort}} application or job by selecting **Launch Monitoring**.
+If you don't see the {{site.data.keyword.codeengineshort}} dashboard in the menu, you can start monitoring from your {{site.data.keyword.codeengineshort}} application or job by selecting **Add Monitoring**.

-5. Click **Create Custom Dashboard** to make a copy of the `IBM {{site.data.keyword.codeengineshort}} Project Overview` dashboard.
+5. Click **Copy to my Dashboards** to make a copy of the `IBM {{site.data.keyword.codeengineshort}} Project Overview` dashboard.
 Enter a name for your custom dashboard and click **Create and open**.
 For example, name your dashboard `My custom IBM Code Engine Project Overview`.

 6. Customize your dashboard by adding or removing dashboard panels.
 For examples of how you might want to customize your dashboard for monitoring {{site.data.keyword.codeengineshort}} application and job run workloads, see [Scenario 1](/docs/codeengine?topic=codeengine-monitor-custom#custom-monitor-scenario1) and [Scenario 2](/docs/codeengine?topic=codeengine-monitor-custom#custom-monitor-scenario2).
 For more information about working with {{site.data.keyword.mon_full_notm}} dashboards, see [Working with dashboards](/docs/monitoring?topic=monitoring-dashboards).

     Whenever you change the layout of your dashboard, be sure to click **Save Layout** to save your changes.
-You must save the layout changes or cancel before you continue to customize to your dashboard.
+You must save the layout changes or cancel before you continue to customize your dashboard.
     {: tip}

 7. Save the custom dashboard.
 The custom dashboard is available in the dashboard navigation menu, **Dashboards->My Dashboards**.